-IEEE 802.1x

-IEEE 802.1x is an IEEE standard for port-based network admission control providing secure authentication of wired and wireless network devices.
+IEEE 802.1xIEEE 802.1x is an IEEE standard for port-based network admission control providing secure authentication of wired and wireless network devices.
 IEEE 802.1x is based on EAP (Extensible Authentication Protocol).
 To access a network protected by IEEE 802.1x, network devices must authenticate themselves.
 The authentication is performed by an authentication server, typically a RADIUS server (for example, FreeRADIUS and Microsoft Internet Authentication Server).

-IEEE 802.1AE MACsec

-IEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.

-Certificates

-When configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.
+IEEE 802.1AE MACsecIEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.
+Certificates When configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.
 When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).
 To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.
 Authentication method: Select an EAP type used for authentication.
 Client certificate: Select a client certificate to use IEEE 802.1x.
 The authentication server uses the certificate to validate the client's identity.
 CA certificates: Select CA certificates to validate the authentication server's identity.
-When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

-EAP identity: Enter the user identity associated with the client certificate.
+When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.EAP identity: Enter the user identity associated with the client certificate.
 EAPOL version: Select the EAPOL version that is used in the network switch.
+Use IEEE 802.1x: Select to use the IEEE 802.1x protocol.
+These settings are only available if you use IEEE 802.1x PEAP-MSCHAPv2 as the authentication method:

+- Password: Enter the password for your user identity. - Peap version: Select the Peap version that is used in the network switch.